 Cafeteria Fund.
-Under the Families First Coronavirus Response Act all students were eligible for free meals during the 2020-2021 school year.
-Due to this change, there was an increase in student meal participation.
-Since reimbursement is higher when meals are free the cafeteria fund equity increased \$79,918 from the prior year.
+Under the Families First Coronavirus Response Act all students were eligible for free meals during the 2021-2022 school year.
+Since this change, has been an increase in the number of students purchasing school meals.
+Since reimbursement is higher when meals are free the cafeteria fund equity increased \$272,552 from the prior year.